worldomonation/reddit_voter/README.md

 python3 reddit_voter.py username password
 ~~~~

+If invoked this way, reddit_voter will use supplied credentials instead.
+However, keep in mind the *client_secret* and *client_id* keys are tied to the account.

 # Disclaimer

 This tool is intended to be used for educational and/or proof-of-concept use only.
 Do not use this tool to commit malicious and/or criminal acts.